jstnryan/LJ-API-Examples/README.md

 Projects
 ---
+  * [LJ-DmxInEmulator](/LJ-DmxInEmulator) - Uses SendMessage with WM_COPYDATA to send DMX values to LightJockey's **DMX INPUT**, allowing for later translation, passthrough, or command triggering.
+Delphi5, and VB.NET (Visual Studio 2008, 2015) projects included.
-  * [LJ-ExternalDMXOverride](/LJ-ExternalDMXOverride) - Demonstrates the use of SendMessage function with WM_COPYDATA to send raw DMX values directly to LightJockey's output, overwriting LJ's own values.
+  * [LJ-ExternalDMXOverride](/LJ-ExternalDMXOverride) - Demonstrates the use of SendMessage function with WM_COPYDATA to send raw DMX values directly to LightJockey's **DMX OUTPUT**, overwriting LJ's own values.
 Delphi5, and VB.NET (Visual Studio 2008, 2015) projects included.
   * [LJ-ExternalIntensityControl](/LJ-ExternalIntensityControl) - Demonstrates the use of SendMessage function with WM_COPYDATA to control master intensity and group-master intensities.
 Delphi5, and VB.NET (Visual Studio 2008, 2015) projects included.
   * [LJ-ExtractHoteys](/LJ-ExtractHotkeys) - Requests a list of common functions from LightJockey using SendMessage and WM_COPYDATA, and demonstrates how to activate those functions.
 Delphi5, and VB.NET (Visual Studio 2008, 2015) projects included.